Ukendio/Jobs/[R$ 275,000] Hiring Artist For Skinned Meshes.md

 This job is for our game, [Horse Valley](https://www.roblox.com/games/2830250344/Horse-Valley) we need want to migrate our rigid horse rigs to be compatible with the skinned meshes update.

-Since before we have tried to do this on multiple times to no avail, it is a very delicate job that requires a lot of persistence and retrial.
-The job entails to rig the horse as R15 and weightpaint the horse so that it is completely compatible with all previous animations that were made for the rigid mesh.
-The weightpaint is going to determine how the skinned mesh deforms and therefore needs to look good with any of our attachable items.
-If the weightpaint is done correctly, it will be exactly the same as the aforementioned rigid body and thus comply to our horse animations.
+We have previously tried to do this on multiple times to no avail, it is a very delicate job that requires a lot of persistence and retrial.
+The job involves rigging the horse as R15 and weightpaint the horse so that it is completely compatible with all previous animations that were made for the rigid mesh.
+The underlying issue is due the FBX importer being bugged causing joints to be placed incorrectly, leading to cause the horse to look grotesque.

 </br>

 ![_Pay|240x50](upload://lmANzVG0Wpf4mHo0M7utyFEeNwb.png)
 Competitive and negotiable.
 The expected pay is 275,000 :robux_gold: (~962.5 USD).
-Payment will not be transferred until the skinned meshes has successfully been deployed, tested and reassured that everything works completely fine in our games.
+Payment will not be transferred until the skinned version has successfully been deployed, tested and reassured that everything works completely fine in our games.
+This means that the skinned version needs to be analogous to the rigid version in animation.

 ![_contactUs|240x50](upload://xPJ4B7nCFTQOLXvZRWfxx5Aujl4.png)